 This is a very idyllic beach town located on the absolute western boundary of LA.
 Santa Monica can offer a lot to families, like some of the best public and private schools in LA, making it a popular school district and among the best in LA.
 It also has some fantastic museums, shopping malls, and the beach.
 You’ll find that the overall mood is upbeat and liberal, and the demographic is young professionals.
 The population is around 92,000, and the rent averages at $1,802.

 Eagle Rock is located on the west of Pasadena.
+If you are feeling like being in middle-class life is boring and stressful, you can go for teen treatment programs Los Angeles California to get counseling over it.
 It is known for having a very chilled-out and positive environment that is absolutely perfect for setting up a home and life.
 Well-ranked schools, a public library, and access to the farmer’s market every week are only some of the reasons for its popularity among young families.
 Eagle Rock is absolutely ideal for families that want the feel of a small town but have everything they need to be liveable.
 The population is around 35,000, and the rent averages at $2,200.

 Cheviot Hills is a little pocket within Century City and south of Beverly Hills.
 It is easily one of the most underrated places for families to live in LA.
 It has excellent public elementary and public schools in LA.
 The neighborhood also has a local recreation center and a park where the kids and pets can play.
 You might consider it a close-knit community where everyone knows each other.
 The population is around 12,000, and the rent averages at $1,865.

 With so many great options to choose from, you’ll enjoy every moment of your life in the City of Angels, Los Angeles.